jjtiger/Forecasting_Net_Prophet/README.md

 Building sales-forecast and user-interest predictive models.

-Step 1: Found unusual patterns in hourly Google search traffic.
+ 1: Found unusual patterns in hourly Google search traffic.

-Step 2: Mined the search traffic data for seasonality.
+ 2: Mined the search traffic data for seasonality.

-Step 3: Related the search traffic to stock price patterns.
+ 3: Related the search traffic to stock price patterns.

-Step 4: Creatde a time series model by using Prophet.
+ 4: Created a time series model by using Prophet.

-Step 5: Forecasted the revenue by using time series models.
+ 5: Forecasted the revenue by using time series models.

-Found Unusual Patterns in Hourly Google Search Traffic

 Sliced the data to just the month of May 2020.
 (During this month, MercadoLibre released its quarterly financial results.)
 Used hvPlot to visualize the results.